deltahacks/portal/contributing.md

 **When to use useState:**
 - When a value changes over time and affects the UI
 - When a value needs to persist between re-renders
-- When a value is used in multiple places in the component

 **Examples of unnecessary state:**
 ```tsx